 During interviews with parents attending an Early Explorers group, nine of the ten said they would not previously have accessed any other group provision.
 They found the sessions supportive, confidence-building and enabling.

-The child health clinic offers a unique opportunity to meet and forge relationships with parents in a non-stigmatising, non-threatening environment.
+The child health clinic offers a unique opportunity to meet and forge relationships with parents in a non-stigmatising, non-threatening environment, where families already choose to go.
 Using a universal approach where all families are welcome, vulnerable and unsupported parents can be identified and offered more targeted services.

 ‘More vulnerable families do come to clinic, they are not regular attenders to clinic but they do come, say for a vaccination and that’s when we can direct them to Peep ....and Peep is so approachable and non-threatening that we have actually engaged some of our more difficult and harder to reach families with Peep.
 So I really think that it’s a harmonious relationship that benefits the mother and child.’
 (Health visitor)